OpenLineage/OpenLineage/spec/OpenLineage.md

 - **dataSource**: Captures the Database instance containing this datasets (ex: Database schema.
 Object store bucket, ...)

-- **lifecycleState**: Captures the lifecycle states of the dataset like: alter, create, drop, overwrite, rename, truncate.
+- **lifecycleStateChange**: Captures the lifecycle states of the dataset like: alter, create, drop, overwrite, rename, truncate.

+- **version**: Captures the dataset version when versioning is defined by database (ex.
+Iceberg snapshot ID)

 #### Input Dataset Facets